 The above growth figures tell a clear story when it comes to m-commerce vs e-commerce growth.
 M-commerce is growing at a notably higher pace than commerce conducted though other types of devices.

-Mobile retail revenues in the US are keeping pace with global growth and are expected to grow by more than 70% in just two years between 2017 and 2019.
+Mobile retail revenues in the US are keeping pace with global growth and are expected to grow by 63.4% in just two years between 2018 and 2020.

 11. Online shopping on mobile increased from 8% to 15%, while on desktop dropped from 78% to 63%.

 To put m-commerce statistics 2020 in perspective, there’s value in taking a look at some older ones.
 Over the 2016-2017 period, the share of shopping on smartphones in the overall online shopping numbers in the U.S. almost doubled from 8% to 15%.
 The share of shopping on tablets also doubled from 5% to 10%.
 This increase came at the expense of the share of desktop shopping, which saw a decrease from 78% of the overall to 63%.

 12. More than a third of online Black Friday 2018 sales were completed on smartphones.

 A more current indication that m-commerce trends are on track to live up to the estimates for the next few years is the data from Adobe analysts who tracked sales during Black Friday 2018 and found that, from 29.1% just one year earlier, the share of smartphone shopping had risen to above 35%.
 On Cyber Monday, 54% of visitors came from mobile devices, while around 30% made purchases on their mobile device.